 But, if we are being picky, the whistle on the kettle is a little noisier than it needs to be.
 Plus, the nature of having multiple layers of premium stainless steel means this is going to have more weight to it than most kettles (I view this as a good thing).

 Unfortunately, even the most beautiful of items have blemishes on them.
-The most glaring weakness of this piece is its capacity, only capable of holding under 34 ounces of water means you’ll just be serving a couple of people with this at a time.
-Also, it could benefit from a whistling feature to take the guesswork out of heating your water/tea.
+The most glaring weakness of this piece is its capacity, only capable of holding under 2.5 quarts of water means you’ll just be serving a couple of people with this at a time.

 Since when has All-Clad ever made a sub-par kitchen product?
 Never!
 So when I first saw that All-Clad made a tea kettle; I knew one thing, “I gotta have it.”
 Of course, with an All-Clad branded product, comes an All-Clad branded price.
 That said, as with everything made from this company, you are getting the best possible quality material, giving you a lifespan longer than you could ever ask for in a teapot (backed by a limited lifetime warranty no less).